 Besides saving the expansive real estate of the oversized display, the sub-dial also looks cool without costing Alpina a single extra penny.

-As many other models from the Swiss watchmaker, the timepiece also features an arc-shaped date aperture that displays not one, but whole three dates: current, as well as previous and next.
+Like many other models from the Swiss watchmaker, the timepiece also features an arc-shaped date aperture that displays not one, but the whole three dates: current, as well as previous and next.
 To my taste, the aperture should have been made a trifle wider for the double-digit dates not to look too small compared to the huge elements of the gargantuan dial.

 Built on 25 jewels, the caliber beats at 28,800 vibrations per hour and delivers pretty much standard 42 hours of power reserve.

 Although I, as, perhaps, many of you, prefer manufacture-made movements, I surely welcome standard ones when it comes to such inexpensive models (although it retails at $1295.00, you can find one at less than $900 USD on Amazon) as the Alpina Racing Small Seconds.
 It is simply more affordable when it comes to regular service and less expensive to fix when the mechanism breaks down or wears out.

 Also, since the time-proven movement is quite compact, the watch is also thin measuring less than 12 millimeters in height: a nice feature for a self-winding model that sports a water resistance rating of whole 100 meters.

 As most sporty watches of this size, the Alpina Racing features a high-contrast, easily-readable dial, which is good both in broad daylight as well as in total darkness thanks to an impressive amount of lume that covers its hands and hour markers.